 8. Concentrate on the meal and the people in attendance.
 It is considered ill-mannered to fiddle with your phone during dining.

 Etiquette in Using Chopstick

-The use of chopsticks is a must in Chinese cuisine, accompanied with some always taboos that you must have an at least a basic idea:
+The use of chopsticks is a must in Chinese cuisine, accompanied by some always taboos that you must have at least a basic idea: